-- Establishes a compensation program that includes periodic market surveys; position comparisons and evaluations; preparing salary budgets; determining and implementing compensation actions; and recommending, planning, and implementing compensation structure revisions.
+- Establishes a compensation program that includes periodic market surveys, position comparisons, and evaluations; preparing salary budgets; determining and implementing compensation actions; and recommending, planning, and implementing compensation structure revisions.

 - Establishes staff benefits programs; researches and assesses benefit needs and trends; directs the processing of benefit claims; annually obtains benefit contract quotations; awards benefit contracts, and ensures staff understands coverage and other benefit program details.

-- Ensures legal compliance by monitoring and implementing applicable human resource federal and state requirements; maintains personnel records, and represents the church in any HR-related legal actions.
+- Ensures legal compliance by monitoring and implementing applicable human resource federal and state requirements; maintains personnel records, and represents the church in HR-related legal actions.

 - Establishes and maintains employment guidelines by recommending, documenting, and maintaining HR policies and procedures.